5 Tips & exercises to help your back pain while at work. #2: Stand

 After a short time, you’ll be able to do it all without thinking about it.

-It’s something to be excited about because you can now use a very small part of your time at work as a practical opportunity to relieve a lot of your discomfort.
+You can now use a very small part of your time at work as a practical opportunity to relieve A LOT of your discomfort.

 Remember to be the Pianist!

 Don’t forget to lower yourself slowly into your chair as if you are about to PERFORM (which technically you are!).